Sunday, June 30, 2024

 = length(ys) + length(zs)

-by apply merge_length[length(ys) + length(zs)][ys,zs] to .
+by merge_length[length(ys) + length(zs)][ys,zs]

 ... = length(ys) + length(ls)

-by rewrite len_zs.
+by rewrite len_zs

 ... = length(xs)